dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## "Inner" vs. "External" SEO

-The SEO procedures could generally be categorized into actions taken inside the website (*on-page SEO*), and optimizations undertaken off-page so that the website can get traffic.
+The SEO procedures could generally be categorized into actions taken inside the website (*on-page SEO*), and optimizations that are undertaken off-page so that the website can get traffic.

 <br>